MMN3003/knowledge/sishemi/features.md

 Bill
 ```

-1-  bug in get event
+1-  android get event by id to get